kktam/generator-angular2-library/guides/import_non_angular_libraries.md

 ```

 There is also a default setting that needed to be changed, to support ES2015 by the AOT compiler.
 The change is the set annotateForClosureCompiler flag to false for ES2015 dependencies.
-If the resuable component project does not have any ES5 dependencies, this step is not required.
+If the reusable component project does not have any ES5 dependencies, this step is not required.

 To change, open the file at ROOT\src\tsconfig.es5.json and edit the following